Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-1.0/overview.md

 # Azure Active Directory (MSOnline)

 >[!IMPORTANT]
-> MSOnline is planned for deprecation.
-For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/azure-ad-change-management-simplified/ba-p/2967456).
-You can start trying [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) to interact with Azure AD as you would in MSOnline.
+> MSOnline is planned for deprecation on **March 30, 2024**.
+For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-new-feature-and-change-announcements/ba-p/3796396).
+We encourage you to continue migrating to [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview), which is the recommended module for interacting with Azure AD.
 In addition, Microsoft Graph PowerShell allows you access to all Microsoft Graph APIs and is available on PowerShell 7.
-For answers to frequent migration queries, see the [migration FAQ](../azureadps-2.0/migration-faq.yml).
+For answers to frequent migration queries, see the [migration FAQ](migration-faq.yml).

 You can use the Azure Active Directory module for Windows PowerShell cmdlets for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 This topic includes information about how to install these cmdlets for use with your directory.

-Please note that we will begin to deprecate this module when the functionality of this module is migrated to the [Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/install-adv2?view=azureadps-2.0&preserve-view=true).
-We advise customers who are creating new PowerShell scripts to use the newer module instead of this module.

 ## Install the Azure AD Module